 - Motivation for developing a generic reaction-diffusion solver for communication analysis

 - Verification of accuracy by comparing simulation output with analytical expressions

 This paper is in the March 2017 issue of Nano Communication Networks (vol. 11, pp. 44-75).
 It includes videos in the supplementary materials.
 A playlist of these videos is also available here: https://www.youtube.com/playlist?list=PLZ7uYXG-7XF8UyhFrIuQIiZig1XA89e3i

 Papers that describe new features added to AcCoRD:

-- Y. Wang, A. Noel, and N. Yang, A Novel a priori Simulation Algorithm for Absorbing Receivers in Diffusion-Based Molecular Communication Systems, submitted to IEEE Transactions on NanoBioscience in Aug.
-2018 (arXiv preprint).
+- Y. Wang, A. Noel, and N. Yang, A Novel a priori Simulation Algorithm for Absorbing Receivers in Diffusion-Based Molecular Communication Systems, to appear in IEEE Transactions on NanoBioscience (Accepted Apr.
+2019) (arXiv preprint).
 This paper describes an efficient algorithm for the simulation of microscopic absorbing surfaces.
 The implementation was added in AcCoRD v1.4.